janulm/eth-cil-road-segmentation/README.md

 We extend ideas and models from cutting-edge vision transformers to present BiSeSAM - an efficient and novel road segmentation model.
 BiSeSAM embeds and extracts the generalized power of Meta's Segment Anything (SAM) image encoder in a custom architecture, with several plug-in decoders.
 Trained with our manually generated dataset, BiSeSAM achieves on-par performance with state-of-the-art models, and out-performs them in some configurations.

-We ranked first in the overall kaggle competition.
+We ranked P2 (of 19 teams) in the kaggle competition.
 Please check out our [report](BiSeSAM.pdf) for more details on our approach and BiSeSAM.

 Here is a sample prediction of our MLP-BiSeSAM on the test set:
 ![sample_prediction](qualitative_example.png)